max00xam/service.maxxam.teamwatch/README.md

 Send message and manage
 -----------------------

-You can send message throught the web page at www.teamwatch.it
+You can send message and commands throught the web page at www.teamwatch.it

 Commands
 --------